Renato de Villa: 1998 presidential election

 In 1997, he resigned as Defense secretary and made his bid for the presidency.
-He joined Lakas-NUCD the same year to get Ramos' endorsement.
+He joined Lakas–NUCD the same year to get Ramos' endorsement.
 De Villa was widely believed to be the preferred candidate of President Fidel V. Ramos, due to their long association in the Philippine Constabulary, shared experience in the EDSA Revolution, and appointment as Secretary of National Defense.
-However, in December 1997, Ramos endorsed House Speaker Jose de Venecia, Jr., who became the official presidential candidate of the party.
+However, in December 1997, Ramos endorsed Lakas co-founder House Speaker Jose de Venecia, Jr., who became the official presidential nominee of the party.

-De Villa bolted the party and formed his own party called the Partido ng Demokratikong Reporma (Democratic Reform Party) and formed an alliance with the Lapiang Manggagawa (Labor Organization) as Reporma–LM.
+De Villa bolted from the party and formed his own party called the Partido ng Demokratikong Reporma (Democratic Reform Party) and formed an alliance with the Lapiang Manggagawa (Labor Organization) as Reporma–LM.
 He chose Pangasinan Governor Oscar Orbos as his running mate and brought rebel members of Lakas to his party.
 Many criticized his actions, most of whom think that he basically cloned Ramos' career (Ramos did the same when he lost the nomination of the LDP).
-In the May 11 elections, he lost to Vice President Joseph Estrada and placed sixth overall in a field of 11 candidates.
+But in the election day of May, he lost to popular Vice President Joseph Estrada and placed sixth overall in a field of 11 candidates.

 Executive Secretary

 De Villa reappeared in 2001 when the second EDSA People Power Revolution escalated and influenced active officers of the Armed Forces to withdraw support to President Joseph Estrada.
 When President Gloria Macapagal Arroyo assumed office, she appointed de Villa as her executive secretary.
 He resigned from the cabinet the succeeding year citing health conditions.
-In the 2004 elections, he formally withdrew alliance with Arroyo and endorsed Raul Roco as president.
+In the 2004 elections, he formally withdrew alliance with Arroyo and endorsed Raul Roco's campaign as president.
 His party did not fill any candidates other than what was endorsed by Roco.
 Roco however lost to the incumbent Arroyo in the elections.

 In July 2005, De Villa was speculated to be picked as transition president in case the opposition successfully ousted President Arroyo and Vice President Noli de Castro from their positions and form a revolutionary government.
-Those plans did not happen when the Arroyo impeachment was dismissed in the House of Representatives.
+Those plans did not happen when the Arroyo impeachment was dismissed in the Lakas-dominated House of Representatives.